X

 DEIB Student Groups

-List of 13 items.
+List of 10 items.

-• Asian Culture Society--Upper School
+• Asian Culture Society (Upper School)

 The Asian Culture Society educates the school community about the diversity of customs, foods and daily life across the continent.
 Members try different cuisines, watch movies and shows from and about Asian countries, and promote cultural awareness.

-• Black Student Union (BSU)--Upper School
+• Black Student Union (BSU) (Upper School)

 The BSU’s mission is to promote discussion and dialogue between all students at Laurel.
 We hope to create a safe space for all BIPOC (Black, Indigenous, Persons of Color) and to discuss nationwide current events, historical events, and any contemporary issues within our school regarding the Black community.

-This leadership opportunity is open to rising Tenth, Eleventh and Twelfth Grade students.
+The Diversity Leadership Team is composed of Diversity Fellows and the leaders of Identity Clubs.
+Diversity Fellows is open to rising Tenth, Eleventh and Twelfth Grade students.
 The application process involves completing an online document and an interview.
 True to the definition of diversity, “A range of different things, a variety,” our Diversity Fellows represent the many voices, ideas and faces of Laurel School.
 Students who apply to be Diversity Fellows come from our entire community; participation is open not only to conservative or liberal, religious or nonreligious.
 All voices can find a place in this important work.
 As Diversity Fellows, students actively engage in the work of equity, social justice and inclusion; develop leadership skills; and apply those skills both within and outside of the Laurel community.

-• Israeli Culture Club
+• Israeli Culture Club (Upper School)

 Mission: To educate students on Israeli culture, current events happening in Israel, and the diversity of culture within Israel.
 We welcome people of all religions, backgrounds, or Middle-East conflict opinions and we value any ideas brought to discussion.

 • L.E.A.F.
-Laurel’s Environmental Action for the Future
+Laurel’s Environmental Action for the Future (Upper School)

 Do you want to be a changemaker for the future of our planet’s health?
 Join LEAF!
 Help to make the Laurel campus more sustainable.
 Educate the Laurel community and beyond in fun and creative ways.
 Learn how you can live a more sustainable lifestyle.

-• Laurel Christian Fellowship
+• Laurel Christian Fellowship (Upper School)

 Mission: A space for people to share their own opinions and listen to the opinions of others with a Christian-based lens.